-Establishing shared goals starts during the admissions process, is formalized throughout the first weeks of school, and is reinforced daily through our intentional use of common language.
+Shared goals are established during admissions, formalized during the first weeks of school, and reinforced through our intentional use of common language.

 Orientation brings our school community together to ensure a smooth transition into the upcoming school year by reviewing systems and communication as well as best practices to support a productive and successful school year for all students.